chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 ### (New) Contributor guidelines

-In this document you will find information regarding the journey, tasks, and tools for your first few successful contributions, including:
+In this document, you will find information regarding the journey, tasks, and tools for your first few successful contributions, including:

 - End-to-end contribution workflow for the project and specific requirements like corresponding issues for all pull requests, a `CHANGELOG` entry for each pull request (PR), and more
 - Guidelines for creating context-rich issues & PRs and the appropriate process to move the discussions forward, for example, by notifying a particular project team